oat-sa/taohub-articles/articles/Frontend/Components/calculator.md

 irrational values.

 ## Computation engine
-The computation engine is lead by two third-party components: the parser and the numbers representation engine.
-Another library is also in use to tokenize the expressions.
+The computation engine is lead by several third-party components: a parser, a numbers representation engine, and a lexer that will be used to tokenize the expressions.
 The choice of those third-party libraries was made regarding the following concerns:
 - license compatibility (TAO is released with GPLv2 license)